ChengTsungPao/project_of_nchu/README.md

 ## Welcome to NCHU Project

-> There are some program and report in the folder.
+> There are some programs and reports in the folder.